bagder/daniel.haxx.se/about.md

 together when I was 14 years old, 1985.
 A Commodore 64.
 A glorious and marvelous Commodore 64.

-I immediately got fascinated by the concept of being able to control the computer and tell it what to do and how.
+I was immediately fascinated by the concept of being able to control the computer and tell it what to do and how.
 I headed straight into programming and quickly learned BASIC and how to do simple stuff.
 Soon I realized that the cool stuff we could see other people do and all the games etc were not made